-The costs of providing the services YMCA offers are summarized on a functional basis in the accompanying statements of activities and statements of functional expenses.
+The costs of providing the services the YMCA offers are summarized on a functional basis in the accompanying statements of activities and statements of functional expenses.
 Expenses that can be identified with a specific program or supporting service are charged directly to that program or supporting service.
 Costs common to multiple functions have been allocated among the various functions benefited using a reasonable allocation method that is consistently applied.

-- Occupancy costs (depreciation, insurance, maintenance and repairs, and utilities) are allocated on a basis of the total costs for each program or supporting activity occupying each building space. - Telephone, postage, supplies, equipment rental, and other expenses that cannot be directly identified are allocated on a basis of the total costs for each program or supporting activity.
+• Occupancy costs (depreciation, insurance, maintenance and repairs, and utilities) are allocated on a basis of the total costs for each program or supporting activity occupying each building space.